This article describes what you should do if you are a victim of a ransomware attack. The following sections are covered:

 Most successful ransomware attacks are identified based on the following symptoms:

 Submit samples of spam emails containing suspicious attachments to Sophos for analysis:

-If you don't have any information on how the ransomware got on your machines, locate the encrypted files.
-Most ransomware will have been run with the permission of the user.
+If you don't have any information on how the ransomware got into the machines, locate the encrypted files.
+Most ransomware have been run with the permission of the user.
 This is helpful if the encrypted files are located in directories only accessible to single users or small groups.

-Quite often you can get the username of the person who encrypted the files by looking at the properties of the file.
+Quite often you can get the username of the person who encrypted the files by looking at the file properties.
 Do the following:

 To identify owner details for all files in a folder, do the following: